-Ensuring success during your interview for an internship, job or admission to a postgraduate program takes self-knowledge, research, and an understanding of the process.
+Ensuring success during your interview for an internship, job or admission to a postgraduate program takes self-knowledge, research, and an understanding of the process and practice.

 - A first or screening interview helps a recruiter assess whether your qualifications match the position.
 Recruiters may interview you on campus, at the company, by phone or through Skype or video conferencing.